RaYm0ndCheun9/actionspotify/README.md

 For more details on how to obtain those values, see [Spotify Web API docs][spotify-api].

-for REFRESH_TOKEN, you can go to[generator][https://spotify-refresh-token-generator.netlify.app]as aquick way
+for REFRESH_TOKEN, you can go to[generator][https://spotify-refresh-token-generator.netlify.app] as aquick way

 For playlists, you can set the `SPOTIFY_PUBLIC_PLAYLISTS_ONLY` to `true` if you only want to save public playlists.
 Otherwise, all playlists will be saved.